mgmarlow/knavehack/content/index.md

 ### Rations

-Three rations take up one slot.
-One ration is consumed for each day of travel.
+Three rations take up one item slot.
+One ration is consumed for one day of travel.
 Rations include water skins.

 PCs that fail to consume food for a day gain the Hungry status.